 Summer at Levin Down really is magical.
 Chalk grasslands like these are really diverse when it comes to flowers and to see the hillside covered in Wild Thyme, Marjoram, Lady’s Bedstraw, Pyramidal Orchid, Clustered Bellflower, Round-headed Rampion and Harebell is simply stunning – in late summer you can even see heather flowering in some areas and the parasitic Common Dodder.

 There are plenty of birds around too – look out for Yellowhammer, Garden Warbler, Buzzard, Kestrel and Red Kite.

-In the autumn you will see autumn ladies-tresses – beautiful little orchids with flowers set in a spiral: this is also a good time to look for brown hairstreak butterflies – the female will be laying her sculptural eggs on the younger growth of blackthorn.
+In the autumn you will see Autumn Lady's-tresses – beautiful little orchids with flowers set in a spiral: this is also a good time to look for Brown Hairstreak butterflies – the female will be laying her sculptural eggs on the younger growth of Blackthorn.

 brown hairstreak / Ryan Greaves

 Volunteer Reserve Manager Rob Eadie tells us about the interesting wildlife he’s seen in July at Levin Down nature reserve

 Rob Eadie, Volunteer Reserve Manager for Levin Down shares some of the recent wildlife sightings from this superb chalk downland nature reserve